About Pleasant Hall

 The Pleasant Hall Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Franklin County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Pleasant Hall, Pennsylvania residents are available through the local police department and authorized providers in Franklin County.
+Fingerprinting services for Pleasant Hall, Pennsylvania residents are available through local police (where present) and authorized providers in Franklin County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Pleasant Hall Police Department or Franklin County Sheriff's Office for scheduling and fees.

 To register to vote in Pleasant Hall, Pennsylvania, residents can register online through the Pennsylvania Department of State's website, by mail, or in person at the Franklin County elections office.
 Pennsylvania requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Pennsylvania Department of State's voter lookup tool.
 For local municipal elections in Pleasant Hall, contact the Franklin County Clerk's office for schedules and ballot information.

 Property records for Pleasant Hall, Pennsylvania are maintained by the Franklin Board of Assessment Appeals's Office and the Franklin Recorder of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Franklin County, including parcels in Pleasant Hall.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Franklin Recorder of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Pennsylvania counties provide online property record searches through their county websites.
-For in-person requests, visit the Franklin County offices at the county courthouse.
 The Franklin County Treasurer handles property tax payments and tax sale information.